syndesisio/syndesis/README.md

 **Make sure you have installed [node](https://nodejs.org/en/download/) version >= 6.x.x and [Yarn](https://yarnpkg.com/en/docs/install) version >= 0.18.1**

-First get a developer deployment of Syndesis running in a minishift enviorment as described in the [Syndesis Quickstart](https://syndesis.io/quickstart/).
+First get a developer deployment of Syndesis running in a minishift environment as described in the [Syndesis Quickstart](https://syndesis.io/quickstart/).
 Then do the following to get a local developer UI with hot reloading running against the Syndesis backend running in minishift:

 ```bash